How To Start A Successful Music Career

 Do NOT make the mistake of thinking, oh this is only a demo, so tight playing is not that critical when making a simple demo...
 I assure you, IT IS!

 Virtually anyone in the music industry today who hears your music will immediately notice if the performance recording is not tight.
-And if it’s not, they won’t be interested.
+And if it’s not, they won’t be interested in helping you break into the music industry and start a music career.
 Why?
 Because your “demo” is supposed to show others both your songs and your musical abilities.

-The assumption will be that if your demo is not tight, then your live sound will be amateurish and putting you in the studio will cost a fortune when you have to play something 500 times to get it right.
+The assumption will be that if your demo is not tight, then your live sound will be amateurish.
+Thus, putting you in the studio will cost a fortune when you have to play something 500 times to get it right.
+This means (to the gatekeepers in the music industry) that you’re not yet ready to become a professional musician.

 So if you want to start a successful music career, you should practice recording yourself frequently in order to make your studio playing as tight as possible.

-While not all musicians start a music career this way, it is true that your live playing is a critical component and can make or break your chances of developing a music career.
+While not all musicians start a music career this way, it is true that your live playing and your stage presence is a critical component and can make or break your chances of developing a music career.

 Record companies want bands that can sell themselves from the stage.